kettanaito/react-advanced-form/docs/validation/validation-rules.md

 }
 ```

-Now, `phoneNumber` field will be validated against `customValidationRules.name.phoneNumber` first, and then against `validationRules.type.tel`.
+The `phoneNumber` field will be validated against `customValidationRules.name.phoneNumber` first, and then against `validationRules.type.tel`.

-Keep in mind those are just illustrational examples.
-Their primary purpose is to demonstrate the capabilities of validation rules.
-They may not have much sense in real-world applications.